Early Origins of the Waldround family

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations

 under which the name Waldround has appeared include Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Waldround family (pre 1700)

 Distinguished members of the family include Sir John Walrond of Wiltshire; Major Richard Waldron (Waldern, Walderne) (1615-1689), English settler and magistrate to colonial Dover, New Hampshire

 from Alcester, Warwickshire

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Waldround Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Waldround Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Waldround family to Ireland